The study says parents and educators working together can make a difference.

 The report, called “Making the Grade,” surveyed more than 1,500 parents and guardians, 3,000 teachers and 500 school health coordinators nationally about their views on what works best in schools to promote healthy eating and physical activity among students.

 “As educators continue to implement strategies to promote healthy lifestyles among students, they must consider parents’ perspectives,” says Bosworth.
-“One thing we found is that there’s a lot of potential for schools and community organizations to work together to provide healthy choices.”
+“One thing we found is that there’s a lot of potentials for schools and community organizations to work together to provide healthy choices.”

-Among those who responded, 90 percent of teachers and health coordinators said they wanted more training in what food and drinks are sold at schools.
-More than 70 percent said schools do not serve enough nutritious food options.
+Among those who responded, 90 per cent of teachers and health coordinators said they wanted more training in what food and drinks are sold at schools.
+More than 70 per cent said schools do not serve enough nutritious food options.
 Teachers and health coordinators also said they needed more help to encourage children to be physically active and eat healthier.

 Educate Families About School Meal Programs